 Separation Anxiety Disorder

 Separation Anxiety disorder can affect adults too, not only children.
-They have fears about parting from people they are attached to.
+They have fears about parting from the people they are attached to.

 Selective mutism is a rare disorder that occurs when people fail to speak in specific social situations, despite having normal language skills.
 Some signs are as follows: